 Together with: Christoph Riedl (Northeastern University) and Gavin Kilduff (New York University)

-Existing rivalry research finds that people are more motivated and perform better when competing against their rivals.
+Existing rivalry research finds that people try harder and perform better when competing against their rivals.
 However, are there conditions under which rivalry can harm performance?
-We integrate rivalry theory with 1) research on performance pressure and arousal, and 2) regulatory fit theory and research on status change, to propose two important moderators of rivalry, one individual (skill) and the other situational (potential for status change).
-We test these ideas using data from computer programming contests involving over 10.6 million competitive encounters across 63,220 software developers (‘coders’).
-We find that, on average, coders who are randomly assigned to compete against others with whom they share a rivalrous history exhibit higher performance, above and beyond other established drivers of performance in competition.
-Importantly, however, this is moderated by 1) coders’ skill level, such that rivalry is more beneficial for more skilled coders and is harmful for less skilled coders, and 2) coders’ risk of experiencing a status change, such that coders who face a possible status loss exhibit decreased performance when competing against rivals.
-Thus, rivalry can harm performance under certain conditions, which is vital to understanding its role in organizations.
+We integrate rivalry theory with regulatory fit theory to propose two moderators of rivalry: individual skill and situational risk for status change.
+We test our predictions using data from software programming contests involving over 4.6 million competitive encounters across 16,846 software developers (“coders”), which provides the power and precision to examine the conditions under which rivalry may backfire.
+We find that, on average, coders who are randomly assigned to compete against a field of competitors with whom they share a rivalrous history exhibit higher performance, above and beyond other established drivers of performance in competition.
+Importantly, however, these positive effects of rivalry are moderated by 1) coders’ skill level, such that rivalry is more beneficial for more skilled coders and is harmful for less skilled coders, and 2) coders’ risk of experiencing a status change, such that coders who face a possible status loss exhibit decreased performance when competing against rivals.
+Thus, we extend research on rivalry by revealing the conditions under which it can harm performance, which is vital to understanding its role in organizations.

 Together with: Alexander Staub (WU Vienna) and Christopher Lettl (WU Vienna)